jim-shaw-bluenote/jim-shaw-bluenote.github.io/index.markdown

 </p>

 <p>
 I do research in computational genomics and bioinformatics.
-I like looking at computational problems involving genomic sequencing data through a mathematical and computational lens that is informed by the underlying biology.
+I like looking at computational problems involving genomic sequencing data from a mathematical perspective.
+I also try to develop high-performance software and methods for metagenomics.
 See the Research page for a more thorough description of my current and past interests.
 </p>

 <p>